The VC-dimension of quadratic residues in finite fields: Introduction

 where here and throughout, $\1_S:G \to \{0,1\}$ is the indicator function of the set $S$.
 Further, a standard argument shows that $\vcdimg(S) \leqs \log_2 |G|$ for every $S$, where $\lvert \cdot \rvert$ denotes cardinality.

 A class of ambient groups of interest to us are the vector spaces over finite fields -- i.e., $G = \Fq^d$ for prime power $q$ and some dimension $d\geqs 1$.
 A specific instance of this type was considered by the Fitzpatrick, Iosevich, McDonald, and Wyman \cite{circlesFIMW}, where they investigated a circle in a plane $G = \Fq^2$.
 Another example of this type was considered by Iosevich, McDonald, and Sun \cite{dotproductIMS} where they considered $G = \Fq^3$, and sets defined using dot products.
+Since the initial dissemination of our work, several related works along similar themes as \cite{circlesFIMW,dotproductIMS} have appeared \cite{REUpaper,REUpaper2,phamparallel,refpaper}.

 Our objective in this paper is to investigate the VC-dimension of sets with multiplicative structure in $\Fq$, when considered as subsets of the additive group $(\Fq,+)$.
 Our particular interest is in the set of quadratic residues (i.e. squares) $\Sq \subseteq \Fq$ given by